 A very important characteristic of the Shetlands is their beautiful wool, upon which the world-renowned Shetland woolen industry is based.
 Shetland wool is one of the finest and softest of any British breed, with a Bradford count usually in the upper 50’s to lower 60’s and an average fiber diameter of 23 microns.
 This soft, yet strong and durable wool is a delight to spin and is ideal for knitting.
 It was traditionally used in Shetland shawls so fine they could be drawn through a wedding ring!

 Shetland wool comes in one of the widest ranges of colors of any breed.
 Besides the white, which dyes very well, other colors include light grey, grey, emsket (dusky bluish-grey), shaela (dark steely-grey resembling black frost), musket (pale greyish-brown), fawn, moorit (shades between fawn and dark reddish-brown), mioget (light moorit), dark brown and pure black.
 There are these 11 main colors as well as 30 markings, many still bearing their Shetland dialect names.
 Unfortunately, many of these colors and markings have become quite rare as white wool is dominant and has historically commanded better prices.

-We raise a few bottle fed lambs every Spring…for the Shepherd’s or Shepherdess’ ease of handling!
-A true delight to raise as well as the beautiful wool fleece for the fiber enthusiast.
-Our farm store has a small offering of natural and colored Shetland batts, roving and hand-dyed yarns AND one-of-a-kind primitive sheepy folk art.
-Visit us at www.sheepyhollowherbs.com or my ETSY shop!
+We raise a few lambs every Spring for the small homestead/hobby farm.
+Shetlands are a true delight to raise as well as their beautiful wool fleece for the fiber enthusiast.
+Our Farm Shop has a small offering of natural and colored Shetland batts, roving and hand-dyed yarns AND one-of-a-kind hand crafted primitive sheepy folk art/fiber art.
+Visit my ETSY shop!